Alternaria triticina: Disease cycle

 The fungus overwinters largely as seed-born spores.
 These asexual spores multiply in the soil and transfer primary inoculum to susceptible plant leaves through direct soil contact or by soil that is splashed onto the lowest leaves in rainfall or irrigation.
 At this point, the polycyclic nature of A. triticina is evident when conidia, the secondary inoculum are produced.
-Conidia germinate in temperatures between 20-25 C and with 10 hours of water film on the leaves or 48 hours of humidity greater than 90%.
-Conidia germinate, producing 2-4 germ tubes, each with an appressorium and penetration peg.
+Conidia germinate in temperatures between 20 and 25 C and with 10 hours of water film on the leaves or 48 hours of humidity greater than 90%.
+Conidia germinate, producing 2–4 germ tubes, each with an appressorium and penetration peg.
 Hyphae infect via direct penetration and proliferate inter- and intra-cellularly.
 Hyphae reach the deep mesophyll tissue within 72 hours of inoculation.
 Mycelium will spread to the epidermis and parenchyma tissue but not so deep as to infect the vasculature.
 Leaf tissue thickness becomes greatly reduced and chloroplasts of infected cells grow larger and irregularly shaped.
 Mycelium will produce conidiophores which extend out of host tissue stomata and bear conidia either singly or in chains.
 These conidia serve as secondary inoculum for further infections within the season.
-Lesions appear between 2–5 days after inoculation.
+Lesions appear between 2 and 5 days after inoculation.
 Infections in the seed head produce spores for the next season.
 Conidia in leaf and stem tissue can survive in debris, but its viability is greatly reduced when left on top of the soil surface or in hot, wet environments; their survival is limited to 2 months on the soil surface and 4 months when buried.